NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 over the scala files defining your op to be moved out to `src/main/fraud/.../` and the corresponding unit test file to `src/test/fraud/.../`.
 Intellij will make sure the references of successors to your op will remain intact.

+**NOTE** One user feedback we got is that sometimes not all references are updated correctly when moving the op using intellij if sbt still has import errors.
+So make sure sbt import and indexing in intellij have finished successfully.

+#### Change your op into a bundleOp

 Next, we are going to change the class of your op to a new type, called `BundleOp`.
 Why 'BundleOp'?
 Because we will organise our ops into smaller